Nicolás Baptiste

 Nicolás Baptiste Velasco (born 31 October 2005) is a Colombian racing driver who last competed in the 2024 USF Pro 2000 Championship for BN Racing.
 He previously competed in the 2022 Formula Regional European Championship for FA Racing.

 Career

 Karting

 Baptiste debuted in karting at the age of nine and started karting competitively two years later in 2016.
 His highest ranking in a karting competition would be eighth in the Colombia Rotax Max Challenge.
 He took part in the European Championship in 2020, ending up 60th in the standings.

 Formula 4

 2020

-Baptiste made his single-seater debut during the penultimate round of the 2020 F4 Spanish Championship, a week after his 15th birthday.
+Baptiste made his single-seater debut during the penultimate round of the 2020 F4 Spanish Championship, a week after his fifteenth birthday.
 He took part in one weekend, the Jarama round, and finished 14th and two twelfth places in the races.

 Two weeks later, Baptiste made his debut in the 2020 Italian F4 Championship with Cram Motorsport for the final two rounds.
 He took a best finish of 15th and finished 27th in the championship.